killerbossoriginal/quaderno/Inglese/Shakespeare/Power and Ambition in Shakespeare/Power and Ambition in Shakespeare.md

 1. A ring was slipped by Richard on Lady Anne's finger.
 2. Clarence was drown in a barrel of wine by two men.
 3. A letter was sent to the Tower of London by King Edward for forgiving his brother.
-4. The princes has were taken to the Tower of London by Richard
+4. The princes were taken to the Tower of London by Richard
 5. The friend Buckingham was sent by Richard to speak to the cardinal.
 6. A cunning plan to accuse Hasting of treason was used by Richard.
 ### Ex 3